In-Depth Round Brilliant Cut Diamond Buying Guide

 Which shape serves as a viable alternative to round diamonds?

-An oval cut diamond presents itself as an exceptional substitute for round cut diamonds, owing to their inherent resemblances.
+Oval cut diamonds are exceptional substitutes for round cut diamonds owing to their inherent resemblance.

 Is purchasing diamonds online a secure option?